io-core/Doc/README.md

 summary and link to [documentation of the Oberon Core packages of modules](./core/README.md)

-summary and link to [Standard libraries of modules](./stdlibs/README.md)
+summary and link to [Standard library of packages](./stdlib/README.md)

-summary and link to [Extended libraries of modules](./extlibs/README.md)
+summary and link to [Extended library of packages](./extlib/README.md)

 ## Repositories